upleveled/system-setup/macos.md

    perl -i -pe '$exists ||= /^minimum-release-age-exclude\[\]=stylelint-config-upleveled\r?$/; $_ .= "minimum-release-age-exclude[]=stylelint-config-upleveled\n" if eof && !$exists' "$HOME/Library/Preferences/pnpm/rc"
    ```

-   This uses Corepack to install `pnpm`, configures `pnpm`'s global bin directory, and prevents installation of packages newer than 7 days to mitigate supply chain security risks.<br><br>
+   This uses Corepack to install `pnpm`, configures `pnpm`'s global bin directory and prevents installation of packages newer than 7 days to mitigate supply chain security risks.<br><br>

    Install `@upleveled/preflight`, a program we will use in the course, to verify that the previous commands were successful: copy the following text, paste it in the terminal and hit return.<br><br>